-Just like toddlers and children, kittens are able to get into trouble quite easily.
+Just like toddlers and children, kittens can get into trouble quite easily.
 Before you bring your kitten home you should take a look at how to make your home safe for a young and adventurous kitten.

 Common problem areas include:

 - Toilet.
 Many kittens have sadly drowned by jumping into the toilet.
 Keep the toilet seat down at all times.